nyc-crh/site/content/gallery/mae-mallory-and-daughter.md

 closeRdLink:
 eventname: During the "Harlem Nine" boycott, Mae and Patricia Mallory became the face of the struggle.
 caption: "This photo of Mae Mallory and her daughter Patricia was taken by the *Amsterdam News* during the “Harlem Nine” fight against segregated schooling."
+archive_source: >
-archive_source: Amsterdam News photograph archive, #8084.
+ "*New York Amsterdam News*" photograph archive, #8084.
 Division of Rare and Manuscript Collections, Cornell University Library.
 source_link: https://digital.library.cornell.edu/catalog/ss:8329928
 copyright: Under copyright.
 Used with permission.
 categories: